Send money to Bolivia

-For a more cost-effective transfer solution, check out the services offered by the new breed of specialist money transfer companies.
-These providers, such as World First and WorldRemit, offer better exchange rates than the banks because they trade such large volumes of foreign currency.
+For a more cost-effective transfer solution, check out the services offered by specialist money transfer companies.
+These providers, such as TransferWise and WorldRemit, offer better exchange rates than the banks because they trade large volumes of foreign currency every day.
 They also charge lower fees than the banks most of the time, so you can save yourself a lot of money if you’re willing to shop around for a more affordable deal.

 |Money transfer company 1||Money transfer company 2|

 |Amount received (in BOB)||BOB5,365.03||BOB5,351.43|

 How do I compare transfer companies when transferring and receiving money via Bolivia?

 - Transfer options.
 Does the provider offer forward contracts and limit orders?
 Do they offer a convenient way to schedule future repayments?